Effective July 1, 2016

 - Diplomate of Asian Bodywork Therapy (NCCAOM)® or Dipl.
 ABT (NCCAOM)®

-- Request direct verification of certification status to insurance companies and third-party payers who require NCCAOM certification as a reimbursement criterion;
+- Automatic verification of certification status in the NCCAOM® Registry on NCCAOM’s website for use by insurance companies and third-party payers requiring NCCAOM certification as a criterion for reimbursement.

-- Qualify for reduced fees for many of the services offered by NCCAOM;
+- Qualify for reduced fees for many of the services offered by NCCAOM or its strategic partners

 - Use the NCCAOM Service Marks (shown below):